Help your student on the path to academic success, and find answers to common questions.

 Jump Start is required for all new students entering Concordia University Chicago.
 This program is uniquely designed to set your student up for success.
 Within the Jump Start program they will become familiar with many of the key offices and departments they will need to prepare for the upcoming fall semester.

 The orientation program consists of a series of modules; your student should plan on spending a total of 2 hours competing their Jump Start.
 The session links will be active from 9:00 a.m. until 2:00 p.m. (central time).
 This experience will include several short videos and a library of resources that will aid in your student’s transition to Concordia-Chicago.
 They will have the ability to stop and resume at any time during their Jump Start hours.
+The resource library will remain open and accessible throughout the summer.

 Through these modules, they can expect to learn more about: